CAIMEOX/Notes/README.md

 - [Quantum Mechanics](TODO)

 ## Get Started
+- All the notes were written in Obsidian Markdown so you may need to install **obsidian** first.
 - Explore the folders and subfolders to find notes on specific topics.
 - All the topics have a `intro.md` which gives a brief introduction to the specific topic.
 - Check out the [Recommended Reading Lists](#recommended-reading-lists) section for resources to enhance your knowledge.
 - Feel free to contribute, suggest improvements, or ask questions.

 ## Recommended Reading Lists
 Many people ask me how to learn certain knowledge, and I always recommended one or two books to them.
 Here is my recommend list which covers textbooks, research papers, and online resources that you can find excellent materials in the domain you want to study.
 This note also refers to these book more or less.